 An additional charge is calculated for home visits within a 25 mile radius of Woodford Halse, which dependent upon distance will range between £50-£70.
 Requests for a home visit are assessed on an individual basis.

-Payment can be made using bank transfer or cash on the day of your session.
+Payment can be made by bank transfer in advance of the session, or cash on the day,

 I advise speaking by telephone in the first instance so you can make an informed choice about counselling.
 There will be no charge for this and I'll respect whatever you choose.